 The built-in WYSIWYG editor on MDN is designed to make it as easy as possible to create, edit, and improve articles and other pages almost anywhere on the site.
-The editor window, shown below, is comprised of eight key boxes.
-This page will provide information about each section so you know how to use our entire editing environment.
+The editor window, shown below, consists of eight key areas.
+This guide provides information about each section so you know how to use our entire editing environment.

 We're constantly working on improvements to MDN, so there will be times when this documentation or the screen shots below may be slightly out-of-date.
 We'll periodically update this documentation, though, to avoid it being unusably behind.

 The editor UI contains the following sections, as shown above.
 Click a link below to read about that section of the editor.

 The edit box is, of course, where you actually do your writing.